Powered by Plants: Realistic Individual Action for the Earth

 Eating plants is not only good for the planet, but also our health, heart, and soul.
 My high energy levels, clearer mind, and boosted immune system are added bonuses.
 I am confident I can call myself an environmentalist, and that I am taking action to leave this world a better place.

-Shaelyn McHugh is currently studying in Kathmandu while pursuing a degree in communications at the University of California, Santa Barbara.
+Shaelyn McHugh is currently pursuing a degree in communications at the University of California, Santa Barbara.
 She has a passion for the natural world and global community, and enjoys discussing artificial intelligence and food.

 Related news from Buddhistdoor Global